pegros/PEG_CRMA/README.md

 ### **[sfpegMassActionCmp](/help/sfpegMassActionCmp.md)** Component

-This component displays an actionable list within a CRM Analytics Dashboard, letting the user remain in the Dashboard to execute a mass action on this result set.
+This component displays an actionable data table within a CRM Analytics Dashboard, letting the user remain in the Dashboard to execute a mass action on this result set.

 It leverages the standard  **[slds-datatable](https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable)** Lightning base component to display the list of values and provide various unitary/mass update, subfilters... on a copy of the input query results to trigger Apex actions with the resulting list.

 ![sfpegMassActionCmp in action](/media/sfpegMassAction.png)

+When executing one of the proposed action, a form is presented to the user to ask for additional input and/or confirmation before executing it.

 ![sfpegMassActionCmp interaction](/media/sfpegMassActionMainActionPopup.png)